 North Korea, extremist groups in spotlight

 During the broader summit, Obama held a rare joint meeting with Japanese Prime Minister Shinzo Abe and South Korean President Park Geun-hye.
-All three leaders urged the world community to stand firmly behindrecently-imposed sanctions
+All three leaders urged the world community to stand firmly behind recently-imposed sanctions on Pyongyang.

 Park warned North Korea that the global community "will by no means" condone its provocations.
 North Korea has recently warned it could strike South Korea's presidential palace or even the US mainland, while its propaganda outlet posted a video depicting a nuclear attack on Washington.